Tannourine: History

+Economy

+Tannourine is the site of Tannourine Natural Spring Mineral Water.

 Government and demographics

 The newly constructed Tannourine Municipality building is located in Tannourine-Al-Fawqa, overlooking the town previously mentioned.
 A President of the Municipal Council is elected every 6 years along with a "list" of 18 cabinet members who are all subjected to a vote by the residents.
 It has relative administrative and financial independence but remains under the control, supervision and financing of the central government.